hmchen47/DataScience/ML/MLNN-Hinton/05-CNN.md

 + Pooling for invariant activities
   + to achieve some invariance in the activities, pull the outputs of replicated feature detectors
-  + Get a small amount of translational invariance at each level by averaging four neighboring neighboring replicated detectors to give a single output to the next level
+  + Get a small amount of translational invariance at each level by averaging four neighboring replicated detectors to give a single output to the next level
-    + reducing the number of input to the next layer of feature extraction
+    + reducing the number of inputs to the next layer of feature extraction
     + much more different feature maps allowing to learn more different kinds of features in the next layer
   + slightly better to take the maximum of the four neighboring feature detectors than averaging them
   + Problem